johanhenriksson/zinterface/README.md

 ### Const Interfaces

 Interfaces may be declared as constant by adding a `const` modifier to the `ptr` field.
-This will reject any methods that take a mutable `self` argument.
+Const interfaces will only allow methods that take a `self` argument of type `*const anyopaque`.

 ```zig
 const ConstInterface = struct {